kdb424/pmm/README.md

-export WORLDEDIT_REMOVE_COMMAND="$(which yay) -D --asdeps" export WORLDEDIT_SHELL_INSTALL_COMMAND="$(which yay) -S --asexplicit" export WORLDEDIT_SHELL_REMOVE_COMMAND="$(which yay) -D --asdeps" export WORLDEDIT_LIST_COMMAND="yay -Qqe" export WORLDEDIT_WORLD="~/.config/worldedit/$(hostname)"
+export WORLDEDIT_REMOVE_COMMAND="$(which yay) -D --asdeps" export WORLDEDIT_SHELL_INSTALL_COMMAND="$(which yay) -S --asexplicit" export WORLDEDIT_SHELL_REMOVE_COMMAND="$(which yay) -D --asdeps" export WORLDEDIT_LIST_COMMAND="$(which yay) -Qqe" export WORLDEDIT_WORLD="~/.config/worldedit/$(hostname)"
 ```

 ## Worldfile
-A worldfile is a list if installed packages, that are newline seperated.
+A worldfile is a list of installed packages, that are newline seperated.
 Lines starting with @ are used to refer to a set file.
 Sets can contain
 more packages, as well as other sets.
 Comments are allowed only at the
 beginning of the line, and are defined with # at the start of the line.